KarlOlson/Seed_scalable_complete/README.md

 5. Added `solc_ver_install.py` file to `/src` to pre-install compatability requirements for greg's smart contract.
 This is installed during docker build now.
 I did not delete the original from the `compile.py` in order to allow compatability with internet connected systems and completeness of programs.
 Python will detect installed and skip this in the `compile.py` file.
 6. When running `deploy.py` the contract address generated is deterministic and is pre-loaded into the `.env` file.
 No editing necessary.
 7. Added `account_script.py` to `/src`.
 Running this on `ix100` will deploy the specified ASNs and prefix's to the smart contract.
 See Account Deployment section for more detail on operation.
+8. Added `proxy.py` to `/src`.
+This is slightly different from the EVE environment in that it works by listening on all local interfaces rather than via a pass-through proxy.

 ## Getting Started